hbeatty/idrac-roles/alerts/README.md

     - 10.10.10.11
     - 10.10.10.12

-# only set this if you want to change from the default destination of 514
+# Sets the sylog port to UDP 514 (iDRAC does not support TCP for syslog)
-#idrac_syslog_port: 514
+idrac_syslog_port: 514

-# Enable remote syslog for the iDRAC
-#idrac_syslog_enabled: true
 ```

-## Handlers - handlers/main.yml

-* Get System Inventory

 ## Dependencies